Learn About Your Options

 When the Creditor Gets a Lien Against Your Property

-A creditor who records a lien property gets an interest in the property, which improves the creditor's odds of receiving payment for a debt.
-For instance, if a creditor has a lien on property you own, you’ll need to pay the creditor before selling the property or refinancing it, and the creditor might even use a lien on house property to force a sale of your home.
+If a creditor has a lien on property you own, you’ll need to pay the creditor before selling or refinancing it, and the creditor might even use a lien on house property to force a sale of your home.

 -